mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 .. warning::
     Read the entire guide before using this table!

-Here is a quick summary of how implement the full approach for each of our algorithm Groups:
+Here is a quick summary of how to implement the full approach for each of our algorithm Groups:

 Group 1
     Optimization